Chalk07/os-queue/README.md

 ### Features

-* Prioritized Queueing: Manage player connections based on priority levels.
-While currently set to treat all players equally (priority 0), the system is designed to accommodate different priority levels.
+* Prioritized Queueing: Manage player connections based on priority levels. (higher is better priority)

 * Real-Time Queue Updates: Provide players in the queue with real-time updates on their position.